AcademySoftwareFoundation/tac/process/contributing.md

 The ASWF community is aiming to align around the [ASWF 2020 CCLA template] and [ASWF 2020 ICLA template] in cases where use of a CLA is required.
 Projects may also use the [Linux Foundation minimal CCLA template] and [Linux Foundation minimal ICLA template].

+Q: Why does the project require me to sign a CLA?

+A: It depends from project to project.
+Typically, projects that use CLAs do so because the project community wants to ensure that there is a signed agreement explicitly stating the legal terms governing the contribution to the project.
+CLAs can also be used by organizations in connection with specifying which of their employees are permitted to contribute code on their behalf, under that CLA.

+Q: What is the difference between a Corporate and Individual CLA?

+A: The Corporate CLA is designed for an organization to authorize contributors that have permission to contribute on behalf of the organization.
+The Individual CLA is specific for an individual contributor, including those not affliated with an organization.

+Q: Who needs to sign the Corporate CLA?

+A: The Corporate CLA should be signed by someone in your organization who has sufficient authority to execute the CLA on its behalf.
+Each company or other organization has its own internal controls to determine who has this authority, so the project can't determine this for you; for example, it might be an executive or other member of your leadership, but you should always consult your organization's leadership to confirm.

+Q: What is a CLA Manager?

+A: A CLA Manager is the person or are the persons in your organization that are authorized by the signatory of the Corporate CLA to authorize contributors from your organization.
+This often is a development manager or team lead who is overseeing the contributions being made to a given project.

+Q: Do I need to have my employer sign the CCLA if I am making contributions on my own time and using my own equipment?

+A: This varies depending on where you live and work, and your employer's policies and agreements.
+If you have any questions then you should discuss with your manager and/or your employer's legal team before contributing.

+Q: I submitted a PR before I signed the CLA, so the PR is now marked with the red EasyCLA "NOT COVERED" error.
+What do I do to get the error to go away?

+A: Refer to the [EasyCLA documentation](https://docs.linuxfoundation.org/lfx/easycla/v2-current/getting-started) on making your first contribution to a EasyCLA managed repository, but generally it should go away on it's own after a few minutes.
+If you still have issues, please file a [support request].

+Q: My company has a corporate CLA for another ASWF project, doesn't that cover this project, too?

+A: Each ASWF project leverages a seperate CLA for contributions to thier project.
+You can follow the [guide](https://docs.linuxfoundation.org/lfx/easycla/v2-current/contributors/corporate-contributor) to automatically notify your organization's CLA manager for the given project and authorize you under the CCLA.

+Q: My corporate CLA manager says I should be on the approved list, but my PR is still blocked.
+What gives?

+A: Confirm that you are selecting the proper company name as there may be multiple corporate entities registered.
+If you still have issues, please file a [support request].

 [Apache License, Version 2.0]: http://www.apache.org/licenses/LICENSE-2.0
 [ASF Contributor Agreements]: https://www.apache.org/licenses/contributor-agreements.html
 [ASWF 2020 CCLA template]: cla/ccla_template_aswf2020_v2.1.md